EENI Global Business School

 Members COMESA-EAC-SADC Tripartite

-Market Access - Free Trade Agreements.
-Online Education (Courses, Masters, Doctorate)
+Market Access - Free Trade Agreements

-Interactions of the East African Economic Area with the other civilizations.
+Interactions of the East African Economic Area.

-1. Islamic Chamber of Commerce;
+1. Islamic Chamber of Commerce

-2. Standing Committee for Economic Cooperation;
+2. Standing Committee for Economic Cooperation

-3. Islamic Centre for Development of Trade;
+3. Islamic Centre for Development of Trade

-4. Statistical, Economic and Social Research.
+4. Statistical, Economic and Social Research

 Trade Preferential System of the OIC.

-1. No country in East Africa has signed the Framework Agreement + PRETAS (Protocol on the Preferential Tariff Scheme) + Rules of origin;
+1. No country in East Africa has signed the Framework Agreement + PRETAS (Protocol on the Preferential Tariff Scheme) + Rules of origin

-2. Egypt, Sudan, Somalia, the Comoros, and Djibouti have signed the Framework Agreement + PRETAS;
+2. Egypt, Sudan, Somalia, the Comoros, and Djibouti have signed the Framework Agreement + PRETAS

-3. Libya and Uganda only have signed the Framework Agreement;
+3. Libya and Uganda only have signed the Framework Agreement

-4. Mozambique has not yet ratified the agreement.
+4. Mozambique has not yet ratified the agreement

 Libya, Mozambique, Somalia, Sudan, Uganda, the Comoros, Djibouti, and Egypt are members of the Islamic Development Bank.